Some people who have severe depression may also experience hallucinations and delusional thinking, the symptoms of psychosis.

 Symptoms of psychosis

-Having moments of psychosis (psychotic episodes) means experiencing:
+Having moments of psychosis (when people lose some contact with reality) means experiencing:

 - delusions – thoughts or beliefs that are unlikely to be true